TabbyOS/TabbyOS/README.md

 My main interest lies in building efficient and user-friendly applications,

-with an emphasis on gaming tools, bots, and API integrations.
+with an emphasis on gaming tools, bots, and AI integrations.

 🔧 Current Projects